The Last Resort

 The brief of designing the Sarco was to make a portable object of aesthetic beauty: a device that could be transported to a chosen outdoor location: eg. the forest, the beach or the mountains.
 Dying under a clear night sky or in a rainstorm beats a windowless room in an industrial estate.

 The Sarco is not and never will be for sale.
-In due course, the 3D print plans will be published in The Peaceful Pill eHandbook so people over 50 years and of sound mind (the criteria for purchase of the book) may print their own.
+In due course, the 3D print plans will be made available open source to people qualifying.

 At the current time the Sarco is not available for sale or loan.